mauckc/2D-Quantum-Free-Particle/README.md

 if error you may not have specified "sudo" privelages

-You will then need to specify the linking flags to compile the 2Dparticle.cpp file
+You will then need to specify the linking flags to compile with the fftw3 library.
+On Unix systems, link with "-lfftw3 -lm".

+g++ 2Dparticle.cpp -o 2Dparticle -lfftw3 -lm

+./2Dparticle

+output located in the slices directory